-- c.
-A list of all workers who will participate in the project, including experience and verification of training and accreditation. - d.
-A list of and verification of training for all personnel who have current first-aid/CPR training.
-A minimum of one person per shift must have adequate training. - e.
+- e.
 Current medical written opinions for all personnel working onsite meeting the requirements of 29 CFR 1926.1101 (m). - f.
 Current fit-tests for all personnel wearing respirators on-site meeting the requirements of 29 CFR 1926.1101 (h) and Appendix C. - g.
 A copy of the Contractor's Asbestos Hazard Abatement Plan.
 In these procedures, the following information must be detailed, specific for this project.
 A copy of the Contractor's Asbestos Hazard Abatement Plan (AHAP) for Class I Glovebag Asbestos Abatement.
-In these procedures, the following information must be detailed, specific for this project. - 1) Regulated area preparation procedures; - Notification requirements procedure of Contractor as required in 29 CFR 1926.1101 (d) Multi-Employer Worksites; - If required, decontamination area set-up/layout and decontamination procedures for employees; - Glovebag abatement methods/procedures and equipment to be used; and - 5) Personal protective equipment to be used - 2.
+In these procedures, the following information must be detailed, specific for this project. - 1) Regulated area preparation procedures; - 2) Notification requirements procedure of Contractor as required in 29 CFR 1926.1101 (d) Multi-Employer Worksites; - 3) If required, decontamination area set-up/layout and decontamination procedures for employees; - 4) Glovebag abatement methods/procedures and equipment to be used; and - 5) Personal protective equipment to be used - 2.
 At this meeting the Contractor shall provide all submittals as required. - 3.
 Procedures for handling, packaging and disposal of asbestos waste. - 4.
 Emergency Action Plan and Contingency Plan Procedures.